Becoming BMitzvah at Mishkan

 At Mishkan Chicago, we’ve crafted a unique BMitzvah program that speaks to our values of justice seeking, community building, and joyful inspiration.

-Through our Kehilat BMitzvah cohorts, we offer deep-dive learning sessions for our BMitzvah families and learn what it means to be meaningfully engaged in justice work in our many communities.
+Through our Kehilat BMitzvah cohorts, we offer deep-dive learning sessions for our Bar and Bat Mitzvah families to learn what it means to be meaningfully engaged in justice work in our many communities.

 Before we say the Shema in a traditional morning prayer service, we remind ourselves what being Jewish is all about.
 It’s about love, it’s about action, it’s about knowing where you come from and standing confidently as Jew with a sense of ownership as part of a larger community.
 At Mishkan, BMitzvah is an incredible opportunity not just for a Jewish teen, but for their entire family to build toward this vision.